riccardoforzan/DB2-F1/README.md

 ## WebApp

 Our WebApp is based on FastAPI and all the code is contained in the <code>/WebApp</code> directory.
 In the <code>/backend</code> directory you can find the server code.
-The instruction to start the server are the following.
+The instruction to start the server is the following.

-Start the server by

 ```sh